Interplay of superconductivity and localization near a 2D ferromagnetic quantum critical point: Introduction

-This interplay can significantly be altered by quenched randomness - which is always present in any material realization - and which can profoundly influence the universal behavior near QCPs as well as nearby superconducting domes.
-Indeed, recent studies of the effects of quenched disorder at QCPs have attracted considerable attention \cite{MaslovQCP,nosov2020interaction,halbinger2021quenched,wu2022quantum,patel2022universal}.
+Real materials always host structural imperfections.
+Whether such randomness can be neglected or whether they crucially determine universal properties of the system has been actively debated for decades.
+The interplay between pairing and NFL behavior can significantly be altered by quenched randomness, which can profoundly influence the universal behavior near QCPs as well as nearby superconducting domes.
+On the experimental side, the recent discovery of superconductivity in infinite-layer nickelates \cite{li2019superconductivity}, which exhibit more structural imperfections than their cuprate cousins, and which also exhibit apparent quantum critical behavior upon doping, invites us to consider quenched randomness effects on superconductivity near QCPs.
+Other experimental examples where the interplay of quenched disorder and superconductivity occur include the cuprate and iron-based superconductor families, each of which possesses members with varying impurity concentrations.
+On the theoretical side, recent studies of the effects of quenched disorder at QCPs have attracted considerable attention \cite{MaslovQCP,nosov2020interaction,halbinger2021quenched,wu2022quantum,patel2022universal}.
 Nevertheless, the degree to which superconductivity near QCPs is affected by disorder remains a largely unexplored and fundamental theoretical challenge.
 One might naively expect, for instance, that disorder at QCPs might not change the pairing scale of an $s$-wave superconductor, in accordance with so-called ``Anderson's theorem" \cite{abrikosov1959theory,abrikosov1959superconducting,anderson1959theory}.